muety/ferdinand-muetsch.de/source/_posts/statement-about-generative-ai.md

 Same for coding.
 I do this for fun.
 When I'm writing a blog post, it's not because I seek to attract a lot of clicks.
 It's because I discovered something that I feel is worth sharing with likeminded people.
 And when I'm writing code, I'm doing so for the sake of the thing itself.
 I don't regard programming as a means to an end, but as part of the journey.
 I enjoy to wrap my head around some problem, dig into the documentation of some library and do trial & error debugging until my program eventually works - even though Copilot or sth. might have done it a lot faster.

 Also, I feel a lot more comfortable to read blog posts and StackOverflow answers written by actual human experts - like senior devs with yearslong experience or researchers of that area - than AI content.
 If a blog post sounds like ChatGPT, I usually skip and move on.
+Also, personally, I find it somewhat disappointing that events like Google I/O or Apple WWDC - that used to be famous for dropping exciting new dev features and sparking nerdy tech talk among colleagues each time - have mostly turned into AI bulls*** bingo.
 Just my two cents.

 **Long story short is:** all content on this blog and all code in my projects is purely written by myself.
 Just to let you know ...